Juhyung-L/dynamic_obstacle_avoidance/README.md

 Detailed Explanation at: https://juhyungsprojects.blogspot.com/2024/04/dynamic-window-approach-for-local-path.html

 # A* Search Global Path Planner:
 The A* Search global path planner finds the shortest trajectory from the robot's current pose to the goal pose using the static global costmap and the A* Search algorithm.
 The algorithm is a modified Breath-First Search algorithm where a priority queue is used instead of a regular queue.
-The priority queue sorts the inserted nodes based on their heuristics, which in this case is
+The priority queue sorts the inserted nodes based on their heuristics.The heuristics in this case is the sum of three components:
-`distance between the current node and the goal node + distance between the current node and the start node`.
-The node with the lowest heuristics is at the top of the queue and therefore popped first.
+- Distance between the current node and the goal node
+- Distance between the current node and the start node
+- Occupancy value of the current node
+Every time a node is inserted into the priority queue, the node with the lowest priority comes at the top and is therefore popped first.
+Intuitively, this means that nodes that are both closer to the goal and obstacle-free are searched first when looking for the shortest path.

 https://github.com/Juhyung-L/GNC/assets/102873080/6edecccf-5511-4af7-8c7a-431e26509217